 South Carolina | SC Picture Project | Aiken County Photos | William Aiken Statue

 This bronze statue of William Aiken, Sr. was unveiled in Aiken on March 17, 2011.
 The statue depicts the founder and president of the South Carolina Canal and Railroad Company patiently waiting, pocket watch in hand, for the next train to arrive.

 Both the City of Aiken and Aiken County were named for William Aiken, who immigrated to South Carolina from Northern Ireland in 1789.
-Aiken chartered the 136-mile railroad in 1827 and by 1833 the line was running from Charleston to Hamburg.
+Aiken chartered the 136-mile railroad in 1827, and by 1833 the line was running from Charleston to Hamburg.
 At that time it was the longest and most important railroad in the United States.
 The same year the South Carolina and Canal Rail Road Company was incorporated, Aiken purchased the Aiken-Rhett House, now a house museum in Charleston, from merchant John Robinson, who had lost his fortune when five of his ships disappeared at sea.
 Aiken lived in his residence at 456 King Street, he used the Elizabeth Street home as a rental property.

 William Aiken Statue Info

 Address: Newberry Street at intersection with The Alley, Aiken, SC 29801

 William Aiken Statue Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of William Aiken Statue, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!

 You may not use them in any form without written consent.